rmolinamir/typescript-cheatsheet/README.md

   }
 ```

+It is quite literally just an object defined as `{ current: T }`.
+Where `T`, can be anything.
 The React team has a very good explanation as to how `useRef` works:

 > `useRef` returns a mutable ref object whose `.current` property is initialized to the passed argument (`initialValue`).
 The returned object will persist for the full lifetime of the component.
 Note that `useRef()` is useful for more than the `ref` attribute.
 It’s handy for keeping any mutable value around similar to how you’d use instance fields in classes.